michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

   that year.
 This test qualifies you for a prorated exclusion based on the number of qualifying days in the year.

-Additionallu, you can generally claim the Foreign Tax Credit for foreign taxes paid on income included in your U.S. tax return that is not excluded under the Foreign Earned Income Exclusion.
+Additionally, you can generally claim the Foreign Tax Credit for foreign taxes paid on income included in your U.S. tax return that is not excluded under the Foreign Earned Income Exclusion.